visual-assault/visual-assault.github.io/_posts/2016-03-07-install-encrypted-arch-linux-on-apple-macbook-pro.md

 #### Part B - Preparing the Installation USB Drive for OSX

-The ISO image downloaded earlier needs to be in Read/Write Universal Disk Image Format (UDRW) format.
-Use the command line tool `hdiutil` to convert the file.
-Replace `SOURCE` with the ISO file name you downloaded earlier, and `DESTINATION` with a sensible filename.

-    hdiutil convert -format UDRW -o DESTINATION.img SOURCE.iso

-The resulting image will actually be called `DESTINATION.img.dmg` as `hdiutil` will append that suffix.

 Now we’re ready to get that ISO onto a USB drive so we can boot the computer from it.
 Before inserting the thumb drive, run `diskutil list` and take note of the drives listed.
 You should see output similar to this: